neha-manmode/neha-manmode/README.md

-# 👋 Hi there, I'm Neha Manmode!
+# Hi, I'm Neha Manmode!

 🎓 Master’s in Management Information Systems student at **University at Buffalo**, graduating in **May 2025**, with 3+ years of experience in **Database Administration**, **Cloud Platforms**, and **Data Analytics**.